nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Adds an exercise to a current Routine in FitBook.
+Adds an exercise to a current routine in FitBook.

 " %}